Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/Holland.md

 * Biswas, S., Chen, F., Chen, Z., Lu, C.T. and Ramakrishnan, N., 2023.
 Memetic algorithms for spatial partitioning problems.
 ACM Transactions on Spatial Algorithms and Systems, 9(1), pp.1-31.
 * Koçak, Ö., Levinthal, D.A. and Puranam, P., 2022.
 The dual challenge of search and coordination for organizational adaptation: How structures of influence matter.
 Organization Science.
+* Mallipeddi, R.R., Kumar, S., Sriskandarajah, C. and Zhu, Y., 2022.
+A framework for analyzing influencer marketing in social networks: Selection and scheduling of influencers.
+Management Science, 68(1), pp.75-104.
 * Schmidhuber, J., 2022.
 Annotated history of modern AI and deep learning. arXiv preprint arXiv:2212.11279.
 * Stripinis, L. and Paulavičius, R., 2022.
 DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization.
 ACM Transactions on Mathematical Software, 48(4), pp.1-46.
 * Albert, D. and Siggelkow, N., 2022.
 Architectural search and innovation.
 Organization Science, 33(1), pp.275-292.